abhiyerra/gitokr/README.md

  - Two different tasks
  - One is a Cron job running every minute
  - The second one must be manually invoked.
+ - Can use Golang text templates in the plain text to include variables